-During the 2013 UNEP Minamata Convention on Mercury in Japan agreements were made to limit mercury in various products, including compact fluorescent lamps (Figure 18).
+During the UNEP Minamata Convention on Mercury end 2013 in Japan agreements have been made on limitation of mercury in various products, including compact fluorescent lamps (figure 11).
 This treaty has been agreed upon and signed by 94 countries around the globe.
-The agreed mercury level for CFLs $\leq$ 30W is 5 mg.

-Mercury-added products Date after which the manufacture, import or export of the product shall not be allowed (phase-out date) Batteries, except for button zinc silver oxide batteries with a mercury content < 2% and button zinc air batteries with a mercury content < 2% 2020 Switches and relays, except very high accuracy capacitance and loss measurement bridges and high frequency radio frequency switches and relays in monitoring and control instruments with a maximum mercury content of 20 mg per bridge, switch or relay 2020 Compact fluorescent lamps (CFLs) for general lighting purposes that are $\leq$ 30 watts with a mercury content exceeding 5 mg per lamp burner 2020 Linear fluorescent lamps (LFLs) for general lighting purposes: (a) Triband phosphor &lt; 60 watts with a mercury content exceeding 5 mg per lamp; (b) Halophosphate phosphor ≤ 40 watts with a mercury content exceeding 10 mg per lamp 2020
+Mercury-added products Date after which the manufacture, import or export of the product shall not be allowed (phase-out date) Batteries, except for button zinc silver oxide batteries with a mercury content < 2% and button zinc air batteries with a mercury content < 2% 2020 Switches and relays, except very high accuracy capacitance and loss measurement bridges and high frequency radio frequency switches and relays in monitoring and control instruments with a maximum mercury content of 20 mg per bridge, switch or relay 2020 Compact fluorescent lamps (CFLs) for general lighting purposes that are \leq 30 watts with a mercury content exceeding 5 mg per lamp burner 2020 Linear fluorescent lamps (LFLs) for general lighting purposes: (a) Triband phosphor < 60 watts with a mercury content exceeding 5 mg per lamp; (b) Halophosphate phosphor ≤ 40 watts with a mercury content exceeding 10 mg per lamp 2020

-Figure 18: Section in UN-Minamata treaty on mercury limits for CFL.
-Source: www.mercuryconvention.org.
+Table 1 Section in UN-Minamata treaty on mercury limits for CFL.

+Source: www.mercuryconvention.org